Stone Town: Zanzibar Revolution

 In 1964, Stone Town was the theatre of the Zanzibar Revolution, which brought about the removal of the sultan and the birth of a socialist government led by the Afro-Shirazi Party (ASP).
 More than 20,000 people were killed and refugees, especially Arabs and Indians, escaped the island as a consequence of the revolution.
 The Arabs and Indians left behind everything they had and the ASP quickly occupied old homes and converted them into public buildings.
 In 1964, when Tanganyika and Zanzibar combined to form Tanzania, Stone Town kept its role as a capital and government seat for Zanzibar, which was declared a semi-autonomous part of the new nation.

 Geography

 Stone Town is located roughly in the middle of the west coast of Unguja, on a small promontory protruding into the Zanzibar Channel.
 The closest major settlement on the Tanzanian coast, opposite Stone Town, is Bagamoyo (to the south-west).
 Stone Town is part of Zanzibar City, which also includes the 'New City' of Ng'ambo ("the Other Side"), which mostly extends in the interior of Unguja to the south-east.
-The dividing line between Stone Town and Ng'ambo is Creek Road.
+The dividing line between Stone Town and Ng'ambo is Creek Road, later renamed to Benjamin Mkapa Road, marking the west side of the now reclaimed creek that separated them.